Introduction

 The trial court placed off calendar the judgment debtor examination scheduled for October 7, 1996, as well as the motion for an order to enforce the bank’s liability for releasing the levied money and property scheduled for October 4, 1996.
 However, the court left on calendar respondents’ motion for an order approving the settlement agreement.
 On October 7, 1996, the trial court complied with this court’s alternative writ and vacated its August 19, September 6, and September 16, 1996, orders.

-Over appellant's opposition, on October 9, 1996, the trial court in the present action granted respondents' motion under section 708.440 to compromise the pending action, which compromise included Alan Abrams's agreement to execute a satisfaction of the judgment in his favor for attorney fees and costs.
+Over appellant’s opposition, on October 9, 1996, the trial court in the present action granted respondents’ motion under section 708.440 tо compromise the pending action, which compromise included Alan Abrams’s agreement to execute a satisfaction of the judgment in his favor for attorney fees and costs.
 A satisfaction of the judgment was filed the same day.

 I.

-(1) We first dispose of respondents' contention that this appeal must fail because appellant did not have a valid contractual attorney's lien.[3]
-This matter is before us on appeal from the trial court's order approving settlement of the action in which appellant represented the Abrams defendants.
-As appellant points out, the trial court whose orders we consider had no jurisdiction to determine the validity or enforceability of the attorney's lien.
+This matter is before us on appeal from the trial court’s order approving settlement of the action in which appellant represented the Abrams defendants.
+As appellant points out, the trial court whose orders we consider had no jurisdiction to determine the validity or enforceability of the attorney’s lien.
 While appellant was entitled to file a lien in the present action, it is clear that appellant was not a party to the present action and was therefore required to bring an independent action to establish the existence and amount of his lien and to enforce it.
-(Valenta v.
-Regents of University of California (1991) 231 Cal.
-App.3d 1465, 1470 [282 Cal.
-Rptr.
-812]; Hansen v.
-Jacobsen, supra, 186 Cal.
-App.3d at p.
-356.)
-Appellant has complied with this requirement and the issue of the validity of appellant's attorney's lien is not properly before us.
-That issue remains to be determined in appellant's independent action.

 II.

-The trial Court's Order Approving the Settlement Pursuant to the Judgment Lien Statutes (§ 708.410 et seq.)
+The Trial Court’s Order Approving the Settlement Pursuant to the Judgment Lien Statutes (§ 708.410 et seq.)
 Was in Error

 Indeed, when we issued an alternative writ of mandate in October 1996 (Epstein v.
-Superior Court, B105606), we did so because the trial court exceeded its jurisdiction by purporting to grant a stay of settlement and take other related actions pursuant to section 708.410 et seq.
-Similarly, the challenged order of the trial court, approving the settlement pursuant to section 708.440, exceeded the trial court's jurisdiction, and must be reversed.
+Superior Court, B105606), we did so because the trial court exceeded its jurisdiction by purporting to grant а stay of settlement and take other related actions pursuant to section 708.410 et seq.
+Similarly, the challenged order of the trial court, approving the settlement pursuant to section 708.440, exceeded the trial court’s jurisdiction, and must be reversed.

 III.